 A question we often receive is, “What is the best live TV streaming service.”
 The answer to this question will vary based on the type of TV viewer.
 A sports fan will prefer a different streaming service than someone interested in entertainment channels.
 If you have an antenna, you may not be interested in streaming local channels.
-I’ve taken these concerns into account and put together a definitive ranking of which live streaming service is the best out of Hulu Live TV, Sling TV, YouTube TV, fuboTV, Philo, Vidgo, and AT&T TV.
+I’ve taken these concerns into account and put together a definitive ranking of which live streaming service is the best out of Hulu Live TV, Sling TV, YouTube TV, fuboTV, Philo, Vidgo, and DIRECTV Stream.

 How Rankings Were Determined

 The overall rank of each TV streaming service took the following measures into account: